gvonness/thylacine/README.md

 First, let me say this work is very much a WIP; please be patient :).

-Thylacine is a Bayesian inference framework that facilitates sampling, integration and subsequent statistical analysis on posterior distributions born out of a Bayesian inference.
+Thylacine is a FP (Functional Programming) Bayesian inference framework that facilitates sampling, integration and subsequent statistical analysis on posterior distributions born out of a Bayesian inference.

 A few aspects differentiate Thylacine from other Bayesian inference frameworks:
+* Fully FP - Designed from the ground-up to fully leverage the virtues of FP in internal computations, while providing generic FP API.
 * Framework and design largely de-coupled from Bayesian graphical representations of the problem (more details in the FAQ below)
 * Designed to be multi-threaded from the ground up using a high-performance Software Transactional Memory (STM) implementation to facilitate efficient concurrency across the differing computational profiles for sampling, integration, visualisation, etc.
 * Analytic gradient calculations can be specified on a component level that enables automatic differentiation to be used in gradient calculations.
 This is essential if aiming to perform high-dimension inference using gradient information.